Commanvil/charon77.github.io/posts/how-to-know-how-to-write.md

 if you skip a day or two doing the things you enjoy.
 You'll eventually get back to it.

-Hopefully this lessons encourages you to write more.
+Hopefully this lesson encourages you to write more.
 It ain't easy, but we'll get to it.

 [**Click to see Comments**](https://github.com/Charon77/charon77.github.io/issues/2)